Project members

 Michael Lloyd

-The Revd Dr Michael Lloyd studied theology at Durham University, as part of his ordination training at Cranmer Hall.
-He did his doctoral work at Worcester College Oxford, under Professor Paul Fiddes.
+The Revd Dr Michael Lloyd studied English Language and Literature at Cambridge University (1979), and theology at Durham University (1983), as part of his ordination training at Cranmer Hall.
+He did his doctoral work at Worcester College Oxford (1987-90), under Professor Paul Fiddes.
 He has taught theology at Cambridge and Oxford Universities.
-He is the author of Café Theology, a popular-level systematic theology.
-And he contributes to the GodPod, a theological podcast.
+He is the author of Café Theology (Hodder and Stoughton, 2005), a popular-level systematic theology, co-author of Image-Bearers (Hodder and Stoughton, 2023) and co-editor of Finding ourselves after Darwin (Baker Academic 2018).
+He contributes to the GodPod, a theological podcast.
+Since 2013, he has served as Principal of Wycliffe Hall, Oxford.

 Neil Messer